mcfarlm3/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 This page shows examples of basic user and permission management using InfluxQL statements.
 However, *only a subset of Enterprise permissions can be managed with InfluxQL.*
+Using InfluxQL, you can perform the following actions:

+- Create new users and assign them the either admin role (or no role).
+- grant READ and/or WRITE permissions to users.
+(READ, WRITE, ALL)
+- REVOKE permissions from users.
+- GRANT or REVOKE specific database access to individual users.

 Consider using [Chronograf](/{{< latest "chronograf" >}}/administration/managing-influxdb-users/) and/or the [Enterprise meta API](/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api/) to manage InfluxDB Enterprise users and roles.

+However, InfluxDB Enterprise offers more granular permissions than InfluxDB OSS.
+You can use Chronograf to access and assign these more granular permissions to individual users.

+The [InfluxDB Enterprise meta API]() provides the most comprehensive way to manage users, roles, permission and other [fine grained authorization]() (FGA) capabilities.

+Provide the links to FGA....and to the other meta API usage.

 <!-- You cannot specify per-database permissions (grants) for users via Chronograf. -->

 ### User types and privileges